LangInteger/simuliris/README.md

 | Loop example (Fig 12b) | `theories/stacked_borrows/examples/coinductive.v` | `sim_loop_ctx` |
 | Moving read example (Fig 12a) | `theories/stacked_borrows/examples/opt1.v` | `sim_opt1'` |

-### Section 8
-As mentioned in the related work section, we have verified the reorderings and eliminations by [Ševčík, 2011].
-They can be found in file `theories/simulang/na_inv/examples/program_transformations_in_weak_memory_models.v`.
-For further information on this, we refer to Section 5 of the technical appendix.

 The optimizations ported and extended to concurrency from the original Stacked Borrows paper can be found in the following files:
 * `theories/stacked_borrows/examples/opt1.v`